Skip to Main Content

 Registrar's Office Review Period

-No schedule add/change forms to be processed for the review term's schedule.
+No schedule add/change forms will be processed for the review term's schedule.
 General Purpose room assignments may also be processed during this time.

 Textbook Adoptions Deadline